-The compensation philosophy for professional staff jobs is to seek pay that is externally competitive and internally equitable.
+The compensation philosophy for professional staff is to seek pay that is externally competitive and internally equitable.

 Professional staff salaries in grades 5 through 10 must pay at least the market range minimum.
 Professional staff jobs in grades 11 through 14, which do not have market ranges, must be paid at least the grade minimum.